+Witnessing launch of new models every year, the quarter-litre sports space is expanding at a fast pace.
+There has been a shift in preference lately as bike enthusiasts look for high-displacing sports bike that offers great performance.
 While affordability remains the most important component, the new-age customer is also giving prominence to other aspects such as power, equipment and styling.
-As we prepare to enter into a new financial year soon, we bring you a list of upcoming 200cc and 300cc Bikes in India in 2017, 2018.
+As we prepare to enter into a new financial year soon, we bring you a list of upcoming 200cc and 300cc Bikes in India in 2018, 2019.

-Expected Launch – 2018
+Expected Launch Date – 2019

-Expected price- Rs 90,000 to Rs 1.10 lakh
+Expected Price- Rs 1.5 lakh to Rs 1.8 lakh

-Expected Launch Date – 2018
+Expected Launch – 2019

-Expected Price- Rs 1.25 lakh to Rs 1.5 lakh
+Expected price-1.3 lakh – 1.5 lakh

 Currently, the only model from Yamaha in this segment is the R3 brand.
 In a bid to expand the line-up, the bike-maker is planning on introducing the new MT-03 naked streetfighter sometime this year.
 Primarily a naked version of the YZF R3, the new 300cc Yamaha bike will be routed to India via CKD from Indonesia and will be assembled locally in India.
 The bike will share underpinnings with the fully-faired YZF-R3 that uses a compact and lightweight diamond steel chassis.
 In terms of styling, the bike shares most of the styling cues with the larger bikes from the MT series in Yamaha’s global line-up.